dpriskorn/ItemSubjector/README.md

 Click "details" in the summary of edits to see more.

 # Installation
+Download the latest release with:

+`$ pip install itemsubjector`

+# Alternative installation in venv
 Download the release tarball or clone the tool using Git.

 ## Clone the repository